All Products

 ApsaraDB RDS:Introduction to the check report of a major engine version upgrade for an ApsaraDB RDS for PostgreSQL instance

-On the Major Version Upgrade page of the console, click the Upgrade Check tab, and then click View Information for the target check report to view its details.
+To view the check report, go to the Major Version Upgrade page in the console, click the Upgrade Check tab, then click View Information for the target report.
+The report is available in both Chinese and English.

 Warnings